Florian-Katerndahl/simpleRank/README.md

-This is a toy package which was mainly created to get used to writing packages for R. While it (at some point) will be feature-complete in the sense that it’s usable, I’m not sure if you’d really want wo use it.
+This is a toy package which was mainly created to get used to writing packages for R. While it (at some point) will be feature-complete in the sense that it’s usable, I’m not sure if you’d really want to use it.
+Documentation is subpart.

 ## Installation